bhargav-garlapati/cypress-example-e2e/README.md

     - Handling JS Alerts, Confirm, and Prompt
     - Login Flow test
     - Upload file
-    - UI Visual Testing using Percy & LambdaTest Smart UI (Applitools Eyes are coming soon...)
+    - UI Visual Testing using Percy & LambdaTest Smart UI (Applitools Eyes coming soon...)
 Each test can be run individually or as part of the complete test suite.

 You can view the test execution results here: